DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * `w = z.count(2)` (This one's harder; the idea is to use the available help to find out what it does.
 Or just try it.)

 Problems.
-*
+* Set `first = 'Hersh'` and `last = 'Iyer'`.
+Construct a string `bothnames` that consists of the first name, a space, and the last name in upper-case (capital) letters.
-* Suppose we have a variable z = '12,345.6'.
+* Suppose we have a variable `z = '12,345.6'`.
 What is its type?
 Can we convert it to a floating point number?
-Hint:  What method can we use to get rid of the comma?
+(This one's harder.
+Hint:  What method can we use to get rid of the comma?)

 **WORK IN PROGRESS FROM HERE ON**